If you have planned or are thinking of traveling to Prague, then you already know it’s a beautiful city with vibrant culture and history.

 If your only option is to get a taxi in the street, agree on a fare with the driver before you get in and ask that the meter is turned on so that you can see that the final fare is close to what you have agreed upon.

-7. Never leave your bags unattended.
+7. Never leave your belongings unattended.

 Whether in a restaurant, bar, theater, or even your own hotel lobby, do not leave your bags, backpacks, and luggage unattended.